jointheflow/TicketResto-platform/TicketResto-server/readme.txt

 2) TODO:

--insert a DTO layer between rest resource and the app.
-In the DTO layer we will put all necessary filed to be send to the app layer in the json format.
+V insert a DTO layer between rest resource and the app.
+In the DTO layer we will put all necessary field to be send to the app layer in the json format.